Nsah Mala

-Biography

 Early life and education

 Born in Mbesa (also Mbessa), Nsah Mala did his primary education in CBC School Mbesa.

 He wrote his first play in Form Two in Government Secondary School (GSS) Mbessa, and obtained his General Certificate of Education (GCE) Ordinary Level in 2007.
-He did high school education in CCAST Bambili where he obtained his GCE Advanced Level in 2009, emerging as the national overall best candidate in Literature in English which earned him an award from the Cameroon Association of English-Speaking Journalists (CAMASEJ).
+He did high-school education in CCAST Bambili, where he obtained his GCE Advanced Level in 2009, emerging as the national overall best candidate in Literature in English, which earned him an award from the Cameroon Association of English-Speaking Journalists (CAMASEJ).

-In 2012 he graduated from École Normale Supérieure (ENS) de Yaoundé and University of Yaoundé I.
+In 2012, he graduated from École Normale Supérieure (ENS) de Yaoundé and University of Yaoundé I.

-From 2016 to 2018, with an Erasmus Mundus Scholarship, he studied for the Erasmus Mundus Masters Crossways in Cultural Narratives at the University of Perpignan Via Domitia (France), University of St Andrews (UK), and Universidad de Santiago de Compostela (Spain).
+From 2016 to 2018, with an Erasmus Mundus Scholarship, he studied for the Erasmus Mundus Master's Crossways in Cultural Narratives at the University of Perpignan Via Domitia (France), University of St Andrews (UK), and Universidad de Santiago de Compostela (Spain).

 In September 2018, he enrolled in a PhD programme in Comparative Literature at Aarhus University (Denmark).
 On 11 March 2022, he successfully defended his PhD dissertation entitled: "Can Literature Save the Congo Basin?
-Postcolonial Ecocriticism and Environmental Literary Activism."
+Postcolonial Ecocriticism and Environmental Literary Activism".
 His dissertation had been co-supervised by Professor Mads Rosendahl Thomsen, Comparative Literature Department, and Associate Professor Peter Mortensen, English Department, both at Aarhus University.
 Nsah's doctoral assessment committee consisted of Professor Scott Slovic, English Department, University of Idaho (USA), Associate Professor Étienne-Marie Lassi, French Department, University of Manitoba (Canada), and Associate Professor Marianne Ping Huang, Comparative Literature, Aarhus University (Committee Chair).
-His doctoral thesis won the Prix de thèses francophones en Prospective 2022 (Prize for Francophone Theses in Foresight and Futures Studies) from la Fondation 2100 and l'Agence Universitaire de la Francophonie (AUF).
+Nsah's doctoral thesis won the Prix de thèses francophones en Prospective 2022 (Prize for Francophone Theses in Foresight and Futures Studies) from la Fondation 2100 and l'Agence Universitaire de la Francophonie (AUF).
+In 2023, Nsah obtained the competitive qualification as associate professor in Anglophone Studies (known in French as qualification aux fonctions de maître de conférences en section 11 Études anglophones) from the Conseil national des universités (CNU) in France.

+Nsah won the Next Generation Foresight Practitioner (NGFP) Fellowship (Judges' Choice) from the School of International Futures (SOIF) in 2023 for a project on the futures of the Congo Basin.
+The Congo Basin Futures (#CongoBasinFutures), including #RoyalAnimalsFutures, participatory foresight project went on to win the inaugural edition of the Dubai Foresight Awards in the Foresight for the Planet category in 2025.

 After working as postdoctoral researcher at Radboud University (Netherlands), Nsah was recruited as a postdoctoral teaching and research fellow at Université de Lille (France).
 Nsah Mala was selected as a 2023 Next Generation Foresight Practitioner (NGFP) Fellow at the School of International Futures in the United Kingdom for a project on the Congo Basin.
-Nsah Mala works for the UNESCO-MOST BRIDGES Coalition as the Coordinator of the Hub for Planetary Wellbeing at the University of Cologne (Germany).
-And he is the Chairperson of the Indigenous Kingdom of Mbessa Commission for Future Generations and Sustainability.
+Nsah works for the UNESCO-MOST BRIDGES Coalition as the Coordinator of the Hub for Planetary Wellbeing at the University of Cologne (Germany).
+He is also the chairperson of the Indigenous Kingdom of Mbessa Commission for Future Generations and Sustainability.